What is slow banking? 5 tried & tested ways to make it work!

 Cognizant - "Getting slow money right will make consumers more loyal, less price sensitive and more inclined to do business with [you]."

-3 challenges the sector must overcome
+3 challenges slow banking must overcome

 Customer retention is a struggle